fridge-dev/blog/draft/my-philosophy.md

 As an engineer, you need to train your brain to eagerly search the state space of a design and find the first possible way to break it.
 Treat a design review like you're a TLA+ evaluator trying to find an inconsistency.
 Same applies for drafting your own designs.

 good leader: find the next point of failure (in a design) as soon as possible.
 Dive straight into the details (quantified if possible) of what it would take to solve something.
 Is it ridiciuluous and crazy?
 Is only one specific part of it ridiculuous and crazy, and the rest is reasonable?
 You have just broken down the problem into a more specific, more distilled problem.

+## Design: Design docs are a tool to save you time

+Moved to dedicated post.